psf/requests/docs/index.rst

 Requests allow you to send  **HEAD**, **GET**, **POST**, **PUT**, **PATCH**, and **DELETE** HTTP requests.
 You can add headers, form data, multipart files, and parameters with simple Python dictionaries, and access the response data in the same way.
-It's powered by :py:class:`urllib2`, but it does all the hard work and crazy hacks for you.
+It's powered by :py:class:`httplib` and urllib3, and it works just as you'd expect.

 Testimonials
 ------------

 `The Washington Post <http://www.washingtonpost.com/>`_, `Twitter, Inc <http://twitter.com>`_, a U.S. Federal Institution,
 NIH,
 `Readability <http://readability.com>`_, and
 `Work for Pie <http://workforpie.com>`_ use Requests internally.